 Institutional gift aid for any academic year cannot exceed the student's direct charges.
-Institutional gift aid includes, but is not limited to, merit and need-based aid (academic and non-academic), athletic grants, and artistic awards; but it does not include federal and state-funded grants, self-help (work-study, campus employment, and loans), and private scholarships.
+Institutional gift aid includes, but is not limited to, merit and need-based aid (academic and non-academic), athletic grants, and artistic awards; but it does not include federal and state-funded grants, selfhelp (work-study, campus employment, and loans), and private scholarships.

-Students cannot receive more than one ACT- or SATbased academic scholarship in any given semester.
+Students cannot receive more than one academically based academic scholarship in any given semester.
 If eligible for more than one academic scholarship, a student is awarded the scholarship with the highest dollar value.